andrewradke/ESP8266-Homie-sensors/docs/README.md

 ## Contributing

-All contributions, ideas and critisism is welcome. :-)
+All contributions, ideas and criticism is welcome. :-)

 ## Authors